NaiemaElsaadi/NaiemaElsaadi/README.md

 ### Hi there 👋
 #### Welcome To My Page!
 - I am Naiema Elsaadi.
-- I'm currently pursuing my MS in Data Analytics from Northwest Missouri State University.
+- I hold a Master's of Science in Data Analytics from Northwest Missouri State University.
 - Currently, I'm working as a Substitute Teacher.
 - I’m interested in collaborating on projects related to machine learning, data science, or data analytics.
 - I'm proficient in Python, SQL, C++, and JavaScript.